The Complete Honest Hands-On Review Of Panasonic EVA1

 Thirdly, it doesn’t do anything useful like face or point tracking.

 So… that’s it.
-My experience with the EVA1 condensed down into one short *checks notes* 6,000-word essay.
+My experience with the EVA1 has been condensed into one short, check notes, 6,000-word essay.

 I’ve tried to be fair and honest as best I could.

-I pretty much already gave my conclusions at the start: It’s a great little camera: great image, great price, the design, and features make it very versatile and suited to a lot of different productions.
+I pretty much already gave my conclusions at the start: It’s a great little camera.
+It’s a great image, great price, and design and features make it very versatile and suited to many different productions.

-But like all cameras, it has some annoying features and disappointments.
-It works well for my needs, it could work well for yours too, although maybe other cameras would do as well.
+Like all cameras, it has some annoying features and disappointments.
+It works well for my needs, and it could work well for yours, too, although maybe other cameras would do as well.

-If I was looking to buy now I’d still seriously consider the EVA1.
+If I were looking to buy now, I’d still seriously consider the EVA1.

 Thank you.
 The review is about a year old.